ThreadCloud SOPs

 1. Open the receiving page — Order → Receiving tab

-2. Enter received quantities per variant
+2. Enter received quantities per size

 5. Apply labels to the physical items